 Be sure to explain in detail all of the needs you anticipate to this valuable contact person.
 She/he may have all kinds of information to help you with, after understanding your specific needs.
 Also contact your church.
 There are often staff or volunteers who assist with elderly issues.

 Elderly assistance programs usually require preparing your personal and financial information in advance.
-When you make an appointment to apply for benefits and elderly services, they will notify you of what documents you will need to bring.
-And make sure you ask!
+When you make an appointment to apply for benefits and elderly services, they will notify you of which documents you will need to bring.
+And be sure you ask!

 Common items you may be asked for: